stfc/docker-and-gh-actions-for-ml/docs/1-setting-up-git-flow.md

     - Versioning using a custom HTTP header, e.g. `Accept-Version: v1` and `Accept-Version: v2`.
     - Using the standard `Accept` header, e.g. `Accept: application/vnd.mycompany.myapp.myapi-v1+json` and `Accept: application/vnd.mycompany.myapp.myapi-v1+json`.

-    Setting this up is outside the scope of this tutorial, but if this is something you need to think about, there's [plenty](https://stackoverflow.com/questions/389169/best-practices-for-api-versioning) of [resources](https://www.xmatters.com/blog/devops/blog-four-rest-api-versioning-strategies/) [online](https://restfulapi.net/versioning/) talking about it and arguing about which one is the Right Way^®^.
+    Setting this up is outside the scope of this tutorial, but if this is something you need to think about, there's [plenty](https://stackoverflow.com/questions/389169/best-practices-for-api-versioning){target="_blank" rel="noopener noreferrer"} of [resources](https://www.xmatters.com/blog/devops/blog-four-rest-api-versioning-strategies/){target="_blank" rel="noopener noreferrer"} [online](https://restfulapi.net/versioning/){target="_blank" rel="noopener noreferrer"} talking about it and arguing about which one is the Right Way^®^.

 We can test to make sure our build version is linked correctly into the API by calling a special `/version` endpoint: